 Vagal Nerve Stimulation (VNS) has been shown to significantly improve memory and performance of cognitive tasks in both rats and humans.
 It has also served as an FDA approved medical treatment for epilepsy and depression for over two decades.
 VNS has been shown to activate regions of the brain that serve as hotspots for epilepsy, including the hippocampus and amygdala.
 These regions of the brain are also known to be critically important for learning and comprehension, as well as cognition generally.
 Likewise, the vagal nerve has direct connections with the locus coeruleus (LC).
 The LC is the brain’s primary norepinephrine nucleus and regulates wakefulness, arousal, attention, and is involved in learning.
 All of these aspects of cognition are negatively affected by fatigue.
 Human subjects receiving VNS have shown specific enhancements in comprehension, leading to enhanced decision making.
 In addition, VNS has been shown to increase neuronal plasticity in humans.
 In small animal models, VNS has been shown to enhance decision making compared to animals receiving sham stimulation as evidence suggests that it augments plasticity in the brain in general.

-The main goal of this study is to evaluate the efficacy of transdermal vagal nerve stimulation (tVNS) to mitigate the effects of fatigue induced by sleep deprivation on aspects of cognition including attention, arousal, multitasking, and memory in populations of Department of Defense (DoD) subjects.
-The primary objective is to demonstrate a >20% improvement in at least one cognitive skill during sleep deprivation stress when compared to the control population.
-The secondary objective is to assess effects of tVNS on subjective mood.
+The main goal of this study was to evaluate the efficacy of tVNS to mitigate the effects of fatigue induced by sleep deprivation on aspects of cognition including attention, arousal, multitasking, and memory in populations of Department of Defense (DoD) subjects.
+The primary objective was to demonstrate a >20% improvement in at least one cognitive skill during sleep deprivation stress when compared to the control population.
+The secondary objective was to assess effects of tVNS on subjective mood.

 |Mission||Launch/Start Date||Landing/End Date||Duration|